 Explore the link to get detailed Exam Analysis of RBI Grade B 2022.

 RBI Grade B Cut Off 2022

 The RBI Grade B 2022 written exam cycle i.e., Phase 1 and Phase 2, has been culminated.
-As for results, the result of Phase 1 has been released and that of Phase 2 is awaited.
+As for results, both the result of Phase 1 and Phase 2 as well as the final result has been released.

 After declaring the RBI Grade B 2022 Phase 1 results, in due course on June 27th 2022, RBI announced the cut off of the concerned exam.